-Before Starting an Art Business What you need to know to begin
+What you need to know to begin

 What do you need to know before starting a business?

-One of the very first steps is to create a business plan that you will complete in the process of creating a business.
-I know that most artisans only need to hear the word business, let alone the sound of a plan to create an urge to withdraw.
+One of the very first steps to make a living from your art is to build a business.
+I know that most artisans only need to hear the word business, let alone the sound of a plan, to feel an urge to withdraw.

 Building a successful business is one of the very first things you need to do to make a livelihood from your art.
 I am well aware of the fact that the mere mention of the word "business," much alone the suggestion of a strategy, is enough to send the vast majority of craftspeople running for the hills.